marcusoftnet/marcusoftnet.github.io/_posts/2020-12-23-christmas-greeting.md

 >
 > And I sing to the heavens, maybe someone else listens
 >
-> "Hosianna in the highest," then I start to walk
+> "Hosanna in the highest," then I start to walk

-> And I go to the others, I want to feel Cristmas peace
+> And I go to the others, I want to feel Christmas peace
 >
 > I want to believe that He was born and exists with us in time
 >